Lecturer in the Master of Public Administration

 Experience of teaching and having an undergraduate degree in a relevant discipline are essential.
 Candidates will have, or will be undertaking, a PhD in a relevant area.
 Our ideal candidate will have experience of subject teaching, using technology to enhance online learning and the principles of digital education.
 It will also have a broad and critical understanding of research methods and theoretical issues relevant to the teaching of Social Sciences.
 You will be able to evidence research experience and outputs (research or practice) commensurate with the stage of career and applicants.

 The University of the West of Scotland is committed to supporting your personal development and providing an inclusive working environment.
 UWS has an Athena SWAN bronze award, is a disability confident employer and welcomes other under-represented groups, as such we particularly encourage applications to support our diversity agenda.

 - Degree and relevant postgraduate/PhD qualification or near completion, or equivalent qualification

 - Experience of learning, teaching and assessment within Higher Education

 - Appropriate evidence of external engagement which is clearly in line with the School’s priority areas for the future (e.g. external engagement in terms of research, or knowledge exchange, or engagement with professional bodies or other external organisations)

-- Have experience of developing and delivering modules across the areas of social/public policy or public administration in the areas of interest mentioned above
+- Have experience of delivering modules across the social sciences, social/public policy or public administration, in the areas of interest mentioned above

 - Experience of hybrid delivery of learning and teaching and of use of authentic/real-world assessment approaches